MoeLa/DominationsMuseumCrawler/README.md

 ### Why Should I Keep 3* Artifacts?
 I'm always short of Blueprints.
 To maximize the Blueprints outcome, you should upgrade each of the three skills to level 2 of any artifact before selling it.
 Thus, I implemented an option to keep those artifacts.

+Notes:
+* If you're short on oil, you can select to only keep artifacts, that can be upgraded with food and gold.
+Meaning: Three star war equiment is sold directly, while all other three star artifacts are kept.
-Note: Upgrading and selling of those artifacts is not done by the crawler.
+* Upgrading and selling of those artifacts is not done by the crawler.

 ### Known Bugs/Issues
  - Do not rotate the phone while the crawling is running.
 The app is not robust enough to handle that.